michelecomfort/birthday-calendar-ui/README.md

 Get all existing birthdays on page load and display them on the DOM, with each birthday appearing in the correct month.

+Notes:
+- For now, use the months data from the `month_data.js` file.
+Do not fetch that data.
-**Do not worry about including the delete button for each birthday at this point.**
+- Do not worry about including the delete button for each birthday at this point.

 ### Iteration 2

 Create a controlled form component to create a birthday (look into the API documentation to see what pieces of information are expected, and what datatypes it wants each piece to be).
 As a user types into the input fields, the form component's state should change.
 When the user clicks the `Add this birthday!` button, the application should update the App's state.
 The new birthday should display with all of the existing birthdays.

+Notes:
+- You can assume that the user will input correct data (i.e. a number for month and day that represent a valid date).
+You do not need to worry about error handling!
-**Do not worry about making the POST request to the database yet**.
+- Do not worry about making the POST request to the database yet.

 ### Iteration 3